 - Wear comfortable shoes that are not too tight if you have lymphoedema of your leg

-- Driving – contact your insurance company to check if they will cover you, because the bandaging may stop you reacting as quickly as you would normally (if you can get your shoe on and move the pedals it should not be a problem)
+- Driving – contact your insurance company to check if they will cover you.
+The bandaging may stop you reacting as quickly as you would normally (if you can get your shoe on and move the pedals it should not be a problem)

 - Move around normally – movement helps the bandaging to move the fluid out of the swollen area

-- Twice a day do the exercises that your lymphoedema specialist gives you
+- Do the exercises that your lymphoedema specialist gives you twice a day

 Compression pumps are another way of applying pressure to your arm or leg.
 They were used more in the past than they are now.
 You shouldn’t use the pump if you have an infection or inflammation, or if you have any pain when you use it.
 And don’t use one at all unless you have been advised to by your lymphoedema specialist.
 There aren’t many compression machines available.
 They are very expensive to buy yourself.

 Remove your compression sleeve or leg garment while you are using the pump and put it back on immediately afterwards.
 You should have MLD beforehand to clear an area for fluid to drain into.